-What warning signs should you look out for?
+Subsidence warning signs: what should you look out for?

 The most obvious sign of subsidence are cracks.
 The majority of cracks result from settlement, when a building moves under its own weight in its first few years which is mostly nothing to be concerned about.

 However, you need to look for diagonal cracks that increase in width the further away they are from ground level.
 Cracking associated with subsidence is usually visible both internally and externally and is normally at least 3mm wide and can be as thick as a 10p coin.
 The cracks will appear in brickwork and plasterwork around doors and windows or between different parts of the property such as near an extension.